tcheukueppoo/maat/docs/gc.md

 them to forward back our objects to our worklist, we'll be obliged to process them in our worklist with the aim of marking other shared objects we don't own gray and shared and blacken the ones we own.

+**What is a worklist?**

+**What is a share worklist?**

+Each maatine has its own share worklist which contains shared objects that it owns and were found by other maatines when going through their worklist.

+**Why sending a shared object we don't own to the share worklist of the maatine that owns it?**

+As said before, in a situation where the gc run for maatine owning a shared object hasn't yet started, the maatine that found that shared object  just continues processing it in its worklist because it **may** have links to other object it owns, this truly is not just an assumption because there is no garantee that the objects we own linked to this shared object is reachable from the maatine' rootset.
+In practice the number of objects forward-linked to shared objects we don't own is little or even zero which why it's best to let the maatine that owns their shared object process it because otherwise you would be going over the graph of object we don't own which hinder performance because it would imply a double traversal if the shared object is reachable from the maatine that owns it, but then it does not save us that much from sending the shared object to the share worklist of its owner because we'll have to wait for the gc run of that maatine to process that share worklist so that it can send any of shared gc object we own back to our own share worklist.

 **Why are we marking shared objects gray?**